 Registration will be managed exclusively by the Institute for Development and Research in Banking Technology (IDRBT), thanks to authorization from the National Internet Exchange of India (NIXI) and the Ministry of Electronics and Information Technology (MeitY).

-What banks and fintech companies actually need from secure domain services is comprehensive, layered systems that protect data and end-users from hackers.
+What banks need from a secure domain is a comprehensive, layered system that protects data and end-users from hackers.

-Craig Schwartz, President of fTLD, said it succinctly: “While the RBI’s intention for “.bank.in” sounds interesting and could create value for the banking sector in India, the offering is extremely light on details, demonstrating how the initiative will reduce cybersecurity threats and malicious activities.”
+Craig Schwartz, President of fTLD, said it succinctly: “While the RBI’s intention for “.bank.in” sounds interesting and could create value for the banking sector in India, the offering is extremely light on details to demonstrate how the initiative will reduce cybersecurity threats and malicious activities.”

 Conversely, Schwartz shared, “.Bank continues to be the global standard for secure and trusted online channels for banks.”